Interpretation templates

 The adjusted R squared value indicates that 22.2% of the variation in respondents’ income can be explained by the years of education, age of the respondents, and days of poor physical health past 30 days, being male, being very happy, and being pretty happy.

-When reporting the coefficients of the dummy variables, ensure that the sentence includes "being" and the omitted (comparison category) dummy variable:
+When reporting the coefficients of dummy variables, ensure that the sentence includes "being" or "having," as well as the omitted (comparison) dummy variable.

 • Being male increases income by $15,624 compared to being female.